 The sadness for me also comes from the personal knowledge of the travails and fates of human migrants around the world.
 Pushed by hunger and war, and that through no fault of their own, migrants everywhere are attracted to the richer societies around them where they are welcomed for their inexpensive labor, but feared for their skin color and religion.

 Today I read in Le Monde that more and more small boats are trying to cross the English Channel, braving harsh enforcement, rough water, and dangerous shipping lanes.
 In the Strait of Gibraltar, the situation is the same.
 West African migrants cross even wider reaches to get to the Canaries.
-And who can forget the heart-wrenching photo of three-year-old Alan Kurdi, lying lifeless on a Turkish beach?
+And who can forget the heart wrenching photo of 3-year old Alan Kurdi, laying lifeless on a Turkish beach?

 As the earth’s climate changes, as senseless wars continue, as poverty becomes unbearable, the streams of migrants grow and multiply, pulled by aspirations to a better life for themselves and their families.
 If I were sitting on a beach in northern Morocco, I might see a migration not of butterflies but of people.
 As fellow humans, they are far more beautiful and precious than the Monarchs, and my thoughts, as I watch the butterflies, are often with my poor and persecuted fellow inhabitants of the earth.